laravel/nova-docs/4.0/upgrade.md

 Further detail regarding Nova authorization is available within the [policy documentation](./resources/authorization.html#policies).

-### Update Published Stub
+### Update Published Stubs

-With all the changes described above, published stubs from Nova 3 will become outdated and invalid for Nova 4 usage.
-You should upgrade the published stubs using the following commands:
+Due to various changes in Nova 4.0, you should re-publish the Nova "stubs" if you have previously published them.
+You can accomplish this by executing the `nova:stubs` Artisan command with the `--force` option:

 ```bash
 php artisan nova:stubs --force